rakeshch/Behavioral-Cloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-I used generators to help preprocess large amounts of data.
+I worked with data generators to help preprocess large amounts of data.
 This really helped me saved lot of time testing on large data set.

-Finally, I used model.fit_generator to output a history object that contains the training and validation loss for each epoch.
-Here is the visualization of the loss
+Here is the visualization of the loss:

 ![Screenshot](./examples/losschart.PNG)